 If you cease to meet the eligibility criteria applicable to a Sub Account, including any applicable customer tier or geographic criteria, we may restrict or suspend the relevant Sub Account, and/or close it and transfer any balance and open positions to your Main Account, subject to the terms of this Agreement and to the extent permitted under Applicable Law.

-Keeping your eToro account safe
+Keeping your etoro account safe

-If we accept your application, we will open an eToro account for you.
-You will need to choose a username and a password to access your eToro account and we may also require other security details.
+If we accept your application, we will open an etoro account for you.
+You will need to choose a username and a password to access your etoro account and we may also require other security details.